 If you’re driving down the road next to a truck with a large load tied to the bed, do you know for sure that it’s safe and secure?
 For Michelle Marx, she’ll never assume that to be the case ever again.
-Attorney Scott Bennett was proud to represent her in a car accident case in which her vehicle was struck by a piece of sheet metal that fell off a flatbed truck.
+Attorney Scott Bennett was proud to represent her truck accident case in which her vehicle was struck by a piece of sheet metal that fell off a flatbed truck.

 The damage to Marx’s vehicle was extensive, with a huge gash in the passenger side of the car running from the leading edge of the rear passenger door all the way back to the rear edge of the trunk.
 “Sliced it like a butter knife,” she described it.
 “My girlfriend was sitting right there on the passenger side and we didn’t even know what hit us.
 Thank God we’re alive because her head could have been decapitated.”